Jalpa-08/Jalpa-08/README.md

 Here are some ideas to get you started:

-🔭 I’m currently working on ML Algorithms in order to create an effective chatbot for my website.

 🌱 I’m currently learning about Data Science tools, techniques, AI, ML, NLP, and how to write.